-- Understanding Self and Others - This group will provide a safe environment to work on any problem and learn about about yourself and other people.
-It may be helpful to anyone who is curious about their interpersonal patterns, feels dissatisfied with their current relationships but can't seem to change them, feels like they are regularly misperceived or misinterpreted, or has had consistent difficulties with managing important interpersonal dynamics, such as communication, trust, intimacy, or assertiveness.
-Discover how to improve your communication style and navigate social challenges.
+- General Concerns Group (main campus): This group will provide a safe environment to work on any problem and learn about about yourself and other people.
+It may be helpful to anyone who is curious about their interpersonal patterns, feels dissatisfied with their current relationships but can't seem to change them, or has difficulty managing important interpersonal dynamics, such as introductions, communication, trust, intimacy, or assertiveness.
 The group provides a great outlet for self-discovery and for learning how to participate in healthy interpersonal relationships.

 - General Concerns Group for Graduate Students (Ballston campus) This group is similar to the General Concerns Group, yet is for graduate students only.

 Group counseling is an effective way to receive information, support, and assistance regarding many issues of concern to students, such as: